shibatch/nofreelunch/README.md

   requesting financial support.
 * By adopting the guidelines, the project can facilitate the creation of an infrastructure for the distribution of funds.
-* The guidelines solve the burnout problem through the PR effect on the companies.
-In other words, if a company that makes commercial use of OSS or free software refuses to adopt these guidelines, it would appear to be a declaration of their desire to continue free-riding.
+* The most important point of having these guidelines is that by asking companies whether or not they agree with these guidelines, it is possible to visualize whether or not they intend to continue free-riding on OSS.
+In other words, if a company that makes commercial use of OSS or free software refuses to adopt these guidelines, it appears to be a declaration of their desire to continue free-riding.

-* We allow our software to be used free of charge for commercial use and make a profit.
+We allow our software to be used free of charge for commercial use and make a profit.
 However, even though our software is available free of charge, its cost never goes away; someone has to bear it.

-The OSS ecosystem is built on good will, which cannot be explained by legal restraints or the pursuit of profit.
+The OSS ecosystem is built on good will, which cannot be explained just by legal restraints or the pursuit of profit.
 It is shameful for companies that make a profit from OSS to ignore such good will and pursue only their own benefit by claiming only their legal rights.